Quantcast

 When you get a chance, feel free to check out the article, "8 Reasons Whole Grains Are Good For You.
 4 Reasons To Eat Them In Moderation." that I wrote for the site not too long ago.
 Since it covers a good amount of ground about why whole grains are good for you, what I'll just say, specifically, as it relates to uterine fibroid prevention and healing, is whole grains that don't have any gluten in them (which is a protein in wheat that doesn't really have much nutritional value although it's not all bad either; mindbodygreen did a good article on its benefits that you can check out here).

-Some of those foods include brown rice, buckwheat and millet.
-All of these are beneficial because the antioxidants, protein and fiber in them can help to protect against uterine fibroid growth while improving the health of your uterus overall.
+Some of those foods include brown rice, buckwheat, and millet.
+All of these are beneficial because the antioxidants, protein, and fiber in them can help to protect against uterine fibroid growth while improving the health of your uterus overall.

 5. Organic Produce

 Since fresh fruits and veggies are loaded with nutrients, including fiber which helps to keep us regular, it makes complete and total sense why they would be the kind of food that helps to prevent and also heal uterine fibroids.
-The key is to make sure that you go with the kind that are organic.
+The key is to make sure that you go with the kind that is organic.
 Why?
 Well, that means they don't have any of the fertilizers and pesticides that are oftentimes used in order to make produce last longer.

 I already know — organic produce at local grocery stores is like paying rent.
 This is just one more reason to support your local farmers market.
 Stuff is cheaper and typically so much fresher.
 Plus, you're supporting your local farmers when you decide to go that route.